Low-Cost Spay & Neuter Clinic

 - Longevity: Spaying and neutering can contribute to a longer and healthier life for pets.
 The removal of reproductive organs reduces the risk of certain diseases and eliminates the possibility of certain reproductive system-related cancers.
 It also decreases the likelihood of pets engaging in risky behaviors, such as fighting or attempting to escape to find a mate, which can result in accidents or injuries.

 - Community benefits: Spaying and neutering have positive effects on the community as a whole.
 Fewer stray and feral animals mean less risk of conflict with wildlife, reduced spread of diseases, and a cleaner environment.
-It can also reduce the nuisance caused by roaming animals, such as howling or fighting at night.
+It can also reduce the nuisance caused by roaming animals, such as invasive habitation, destruction of property and ecosystem, howling, or fighting at night.